firstlookmedia/autocanary/README.md

 * Date: This defaults to today's date.
 You probably won't have to change this, unless you want your warrant canary to be dated differently.
 * Expires after: This is how much time after the chosen date this warrant canary is valid for.
 If the canary expires and you haven't posted a new canary yet, then the alarm will sound.
 * Status: This should almost always be set to "All good".
-The other available options, "It's complicated" and "It's bad" are there if you need them, and are legally allowed to use them.
-If you do receive a gag order, you shouldn't change the status, you should simply let your canary expire.
+The other available option, "It's complicated", is there if you need it and are legally allowed to use it.
+If you do receive a gag order, contact a lawyer to decide how to proceed.
 * Message: This starts out with a warrant canary message template.
 You should customize it to fit your organization, and end with the name of the person who will be signing.
 * PGP Key: Select your PGP key.